Juaneag/COMP90024-Assignment2-Team39/ansible/README.md

 ### Addinitional Step

-This step is only for mastodon harvester playbook and only need to do it when first run or deploy brand new couchDB clusters.
+This step is only for mastodon harvester playbook and only need to do it the first time run or deploy brand new couchDB clusters.

 To set the master node of the couchDB Cluster: